KarlMeierMattern/Full-Stack/ReactJS.md

 ## Event propagation
 - Event handlers will also catch events from any children your component might have.
 - We say that an event “bubbles” or “propagates” up the tree: it starts with where the event happened, and then goes up the tree.
+- `e.stopPropagation()` stops the event handlers attached to the tags above (in parent elements) from firing.

 > [!WARNING]
 > All events propagate in React except `onScroll`, which only works on the JSX tag you attach it to.